mikeal/ZDAG/SPEC.md

 [ links | values | structure ]
 ```

-All links in the block are packing into an initial header.
+All links in the block are packed into an initial header.
 This means
 the links can be parsed without further reading into the block data.

 All string values, byte values, and map keys, are stored only once in their